Asiana feels chill in air travel from frosty S.Korea-Japan ties

 Asiana Airlines said it will fly smaller aircraft for three routes to Japan'sOsaka, Fukuoka and Okinawa departing from the country's capital Seoul.

+The ill-feeling has led to a widespread boycott of Japanese products and services, including air travel.

-South Korea's airline and tourism firms have been grappling with rising competition and falling travel demand to Japan - a destination that had been popular among younger tourists.
+But South Korea's airline and tourism firms have been also grappling with rising competition and falling travel demand to Japan - a destination that had been popular among younger tourists.

 Korean visitors to Japan tripled over the last five years, and in 2018 accounted for 24.2% of total visitors, making them the second largest after visitors from China, according to Japan National Tourism Organisation data.
 But latest figures showed South Korean visitors during the first half of this year were 4% down on year-ago levels.